namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 - The Corporate opinion for example: lets measure proxy productivity, in lieu of value because is hard to measure
 - Predictability is a typical measure of proxy productivity
 - The process of PI planning is a negotiation, where all parties state their positions and bid for the time of the individual contributors
-- At the end of the day , there is room to be excited about whqt the team is up to and can unify behind.
+- At the end of the day , there is room to be excited about what the team is up to and can unify behind.

 # References